Scwarz/conquer-the-world-cli/README.md

+# Conquer-the-world-app Cli

+Pinky: J R, What do you want to do tonight?
+The Brain: Same thing we do every night, Pinky...
+Try to take over the world!

+Ruby CLI (command line interface) project simulating a genious lab mice the Brain mixing reagents to turn all people into mice and conquer the world.

-# ruby-cli-template
+# Usage

-Use this repository as a template for your Ruby CLI (command line interface) project.

-- Ruby version: `3.2.1`